Karthikprasadm/Mnmnts-website/SERVICE_WORKER_GUIDE.md

 ## Overview

 Enhanced service worker with comprehensive offline support, background sync, and preloading for critical resources.
-This is optional; the site works online without enabling the service worker/PWA.
+This is **optional**; the site works online without enabling the service worker/PWA.

 ## Features